 We look forward to welcoming your child to the folk school!

-Located primarily in Boulder County, The Living Arts School is Colorado’s first folk school.
+Located in Boulder County, The Living Arts School is Colorado’s first folk school.
 A folk school, also known as a craft school, is a place for “folks” of all ages to pursue a unique and life-changing education–one that focuses on the renewal of traditional living skills, crafts and music.
 The modern-day application of these traditional folk arts represents a return to a simpler, more creative way of life.
 When we take the time to make something with our hands, we find a delightful surprise: We are, through the process, more connected to ourselves, to our earth and to each other in the spirit of community.

 Living Arts School’s Director Elizabeth Uhrich’s background is in education, and her journey includes co-founding and directing a progressive school for young children, teaching for 10 years and speaking at conferences on the topic of education.
 For her, the folk school is a natural outbirth of her passion for education.
 After all, “The hands built the head, not the other way around.”
 (Aonghus Gordan, Ruskin Mill Trust).
 She holds a BA in Philosophy from Colorado College and an MA in Educational Psychology from CU Denver.
-She also currently holds a Director’s Certification from the CDHS and a Colorado Teacher License.
+She also holds a Director’s Certification from the CDHS and a Colorado Teacher License.
 She lives with her husband James and their small dog in Erie, and loves to be outdoors, baking or singing whenever she can.

-Lead Counselor and Herbalist, Tzuria Malpica works with families, children and adults.
+Lead Counselor, Tzuria Malpica works with families, children and adults.
 Native to Colorado, she especially connects to the the plants and wild flowers of this area and loves them for their medicine.
 As a wild crafter, she explores the mountains and proudly uses the local plants to make Herbal Medicine.
 Her strong foundation in Clinical Herbalism and Botany supports all the work she does.
 Medicine making, plant identification and gardening are just a few of the things that bring Tzuria deep fulfillment.
 Working to support young adults and children through experiential education, she strives to help individuals develop a stronger connection with themselves and nature.